Old San Juan San Juan, Puerto Rico Travel Guide

 Spread good words about your trip to promote responsible tourism.

 Your visit supports Old San Juan and its people when you exercise responsible tourism.
-Conserve resources, minimize waste, and show appreciation of the culture for a positive impact.
+Conserve resources, minimize waste, and show recognition of the culture for a positive impact.

-The spirit of exploration does not end with Old San Juan.
+The spirit of exploration does not end with The Historic District of san juan.

 Explore destinations with deep historical origins and rich cultural tapestries.